 The Problem with Regular Lattes…

 In college, I used to subsist on vanilla lattes from the coffee shop on campus, and I still love the taste of them.
 Now that I’m not consuming pasteurized milk or sugars, I don’t drink coffee shop lattes and I definitely don’t drink pre-made coffee creamers (seriously- check the ingredients if you still consume these).
 I wanted to find a real food alternative that tasted just as good.

 I’d been experimenting with my original favorite coffee recipe and adding collagen peptides (blue lid — an easily digested form of gelatin) and finally found the perfect blend.
 If you can tolerate stevia, adding a few drops of English toffee or vanilla stevia makes this taste better than a coffee shop.
 If not, a splash of vanilla creates almost the same flavor.

 I love that this recipe combines some of my favorite nutrient rich foods and is a good combination of fats and protein.
 I often drink this in the morning and have tons of energy and mental focus all day.

 But why is the recipe a Superfood Latte?

-- Chicory and Dandelion root (if using) are naturally supportive of the liver.
+- Chicory and dandelion root are naturally supportive of the liver.
 I order both dandelion root and chicory root in bulk and make them like coffee in a glass french press.

 If you are a latte fan and usually spend $3-5 on a sugar-laden one at a coffee shop, try this real food recipe instead!